 June 6, 2012

 The City Council considered this proposal on June 5, 2012 and continued deliberations to July 10, 2012.
 The public hearing portion was closed and no further testimony is expected.
-To visit the City Council web page, click here.
-For more information regarding the Council's agenda and schedule, please contact Cate, Schneider, City Recorder, (503) 675-3984.
+Visit the City Council web page.
+For more information regarding the Council's agenda and schedule, please contact Anne-Marie Simpson, City Recorder, (503) 675-3984.

 February 28, 2012